‘Deadly Sorority’ Coming To Lifetime: Is This Based On A True Story?

-Tonight is time for a new movie on Lifetime that you won’t want to miss.
+Tonight a new movie is scheduled on Lifetime that you won’t want to miss.
 This one is called Deadly Sorority and stars Greer Grammer, the daughter of Kelsey Grammer.

 Lifetime has a habit of making movies that are based on a true story.
-Bustle shared all about this new movie Deadly Sorority and if it is based on a true story or not.
+Bustle shared all about this new movie, Deadly Sorority, and if it is based on a true story or not.

 This movie is all about two high school girls who head off to college as best friends and then have to deal with how hard it is to stay friends when things have changed so much.
 Things are really going to change quickly in Deadly Sorority as one girl is murdered and the other feels like she could be the next victim.

 #1 reason I have always LOVED that my birthday is the day after Valentine's Day: everything is pink with hearts! ???? pic.twitter.com/MFH4YKWHtC